Information you need

 Care Ring is not able to directly provide vaccines at this time, but is working closely with those that are to ensure our patients get the vaccine when their group is eligible.

-You can schedule a vaccine appointment with any organization below, but please note two things:
+You can schedule a vaccine appointment with any provider below.

 MECKLENBURG COUNTY PUBLIC HEALTH

-Public Health is administering vaccinations by appointment only at Bojangles Coliseum, 2700 East Independence Blvd, Charlotte, NC 28205 and at StarMed Healthcare, 4001 Tuckaseegee Road, Charlotte, NC.
+Public Health is administering vaccinations by appointment only at: Bojangles Coliseum, 2700 East Independence Blvd, Charlotte, NC 28205 and at StarMed Healthcare, 4001 Tuckaseegee Road, Charlotte, NC.